 Whether you’re a brand new blogger or a seasoned writer, blog photography is something every blogger seeks to improve at one point or another.
 Taking awesome photos for a blog is tough work.
-If you blog in fashion, beauty, food, home decor, or travel, then it’s a necessity for your blog to feature high-quality and professional photography if you plan to earn a living doing it.
+If you blog in fashion, beauty, food, home decor, or travel, then it’s a necessity for your blog to feature high-quality and near-professional photography if you plan to earn a living doing it.

 You may be wondering what cameras are best for bloggers.
 With thousands of cameras available – some of which can get really pricey, it’s tough to know which one you need that fits in your budget.